AKobeissi/CNN-ImageClassifier-Kaggle2/README.md

 - **Random Forest (RandomForest.py)**: This model used a Random Forest algorithm and outperformed the baseline model, providing a solid alternative to more complex deep learning models.

-- **U-Net (UNET.ipynb)**: A Jupyter Notebook for performing image segmentation using the U-Net architecture.
+- **U-Net (UNET.ipynb)**: A Jupyter Notebook for performing image classification using the U-Net architecture.
 This notebook is meant to be run in Kaggle’s notebook environment.

-- **Logistic Regression (logreg.py)**: A basic logistic regression classifier, used as a baseline for comparison with more advanced models.

-- **Support Vector Machine (SVM.py)**: Implements an SVM classifier, useful for linear and non-linear image classification tasks.
+- **Logistic Regression (logregAndSVM.py)**: A basic logistic regression classifier, used as a baseline for comparison with more advanced models. **Support Vector Machine **: Implements an SVM classifier, useful for linear and non-linear image classification tasks.

 ## Dataset